Feb 22, 2010 - Research

 New Research

-The researchers also analyzed the patients’ DNA to look for genetic variants associated with hemoglobin level changes.
+The researchers also analyzed the patient’s DNA.
+They looked for genetic variants associated with hemoglobin level changes.

 Genetic Variants of Interest

-Several variants on chromosome 20 showed a significant association with maintenance of good hemoglobin levels after RBV treatment.
-Deeper analysis of this DNA region revealed that the effect could be traced to two variations in the ITPA gene.
+The researchers found several variants on chromosome 20 had a significant association with maintaining good hemoglobin levels after RBV treatment.
+A deeper analysis of this DNA region revealed that the effect could be traced to two variations in the ITPA gene.

-The less common versions of the two variants the researchers identified both reduce the function of the ITPA enzyme.
+The less common versions of the two variants the researchers identified reduce the ITPA enzyme’s function.

 In most people this isn’t a problem.
 For people taking drugs called thiopurines, which are used to prevent organ rejection in transplant patients and to treat leukemias and autoimmune disease, reduced ITPA activity may lead to toxicity.
 What the new study found is that for people receiving treatment for hepatitis C, less ITPA enzyme function is actually a good thing.